Skip to main content

 Creating the workshop environment with Terraform

-For the given configuration, terraform will create the Workshop environment with the following:
+Based on this configuration, Terraform will create the workshop environment with the following:

-• Configure the VPC CNI to use prefix delegation
+• VPC CNI configured to use prefix delegation

 Download the Terraform files: